-These are stableizers attached to the rear of the kayak to prevent tipping and increase stability.
+These are stabilizers attached to the rear of the kayak to prevent tipping and increase stability.

 The seating provides added truncal support and balance.

-There are many paddle adaptions including light weight paddles of less strength, various hand grips, and pivot paddles to accomodate shoulder issues.
+There are many paddle adaptions including light weight paddles of less strength, various hand grips, and pivot paddles to accommodate shoulder issues.